JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 ## Instructions to generate automated project report

-Run `mvn clean compile jxr:jxr jxr:test-jxr site-attach-descriptor site`
+* Run `mvn clean compile jxr:jxr jxr:test-jxr site:attach-descriptor site:run`
+* Go to [http://localhost:8080](http://localhost:8080) to access the generated automated project report.

-* Note that you are not suppose to remove anything inside the `src/site` folder
+* Note that you are not suppose to remove anything inside the `src/site` folder.
 * Remember to change the file path of the PMD ruleset to your local file path.

 ## External libraries / plugins / tools / technologies used